Publicly Engaged, Actionable Knowledge (PEAK) Project

 Mission

-The PEAK Project promotes community-engaged teaching, learning, and research at Colorado College to connect campus knowledge and community impact.
+The PEAK Project promotes community-engaged teaching and learning at Colorado College to connect campus knowledge and community impact.

 To work toward this vision and fulfill the mission, we: